aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part3/dynamo_tenant_table.png" alt="Lab 1 Part 3 Step 3 DynamoDB Tenant Table"/></p>

 **Recap**: The goal of this section was merely to introduce you to the tenant manager service and the separate representation of tenant data.
-The tenant **id** in this DynamoDB table will be associated with one or more users via the **tenant_id** custom attribute that we created in the prior section.
+The **tenant_id** in this DynamoDB table will be associated with one or more users via the **tenant_id** custom attribute that we created as a custom attribute in the Cognito user pool.
 By separating the unique tenant data out from our user attributes, we have a clear path for how tenants are managed and configured.

 ## Part 4 - The Onboarding & Authentication Application

-All of the microservices are deployed and the backend infrastructure pieces in place to support the onboarding process.
+All of the microservices are deployed and the backend infrastructure pieces are in place to support the onboarding process.
 Now we'll look at the application that can engage the services to onboard and authenticate tenants.
 We won't dig too far into the details of the web application.
 It's a relatively straightforward AngularJS application that is hosted on **Amazon S3**.

-It's important to note that many of the rules and mechanics of this onboarding reflect the realization of the policies that were created in the prior configuration of Cognito.
+It's important to note that the rules and mechanics of this onboarding workflow reflect the policies and settings choosen when the user pool is created in Cognito.
 Validation mechanisms and password policies, for example, will be enforced and orchestrated by Cognito.

-**Step 1** – Before we open up the web application, let's take a look at a sample from the UI code that will be invoking the REST services that covered above.
-The code that follows is take from the `register.js` controller found at `Lab1/Part6/app/source/client/src/app/scripts/controllers/register.js`.
+**Step 1** – Before we open up the web application, let's take a look at a sample from the UI code that will be invoking the REST services that we covered above.
+The code that follows is take from the `register.js` controller found at `source/web-client/app/scripts/controllers/register.js`.
 When the registration form is filled out and the user selects the **Register** button, the system will invoke the following snippet of code:

 ```javascript